GabeScott/standard-works-vault/General Conference/1993 April - Peace through Prayer.md

 Following the incident when I was badly burned, I had felt with a surety that I would be healed.
 From the moment that first prayer was offered in my friend’s home, I felt a comforting peace.
 While the doctor treated my burns, I hummed a hymn, finding comfort in these words:

-When sore trials came upon you,
+>When sore trials came upon you,

-Did you think to pray? ...
+>Did you think to pray? …

-Oh, how praying rests the weary!
+>Oh, how praying rests the weary!

-Prayer will change the night to day.
+>Prayer will change the night to day.

-So, when life gets dark and dreary,
+>So, when life gets dark and dreary,

-Don’t forget to pray.
+>Don’t forget to pray.

-(Hymns, 1985, no. 140.)
+>

 Each day when the doctor changed my bandages, my mother would ask, “Can he see?”
 For many days the answer was the same: “No, not yet.”
 Finally, when all the bandages were permanently removed, my eyesight began to return.
 I had anticipated that time with anxious expectation.
 The peace and comfort I had earlier felt gave me assurance that all would be well.
 However, when my vision cleared enough for me to see my hands and face, I was shocked, unprepared for what I saw.
-To my terrible disappointment, I found that all was not well.
+To my terrible disappointment, I found that all was *not* well.
 Seeing my scarred and disfigured skin brought great fear and doubt into my mind.
 I can remember thinking, Nothing can help this skin to be healed—not even the Lord.

 Gratefully, as my prayers and the prayers of others continued, I felt the gifts of faith and of peace restored, and then, in time, my eyesight and my skin were healed.
 My friends who were injured were also blessed with complete recovery.

 May we always seek to obtain the Lord’s miraculous gift of peace through prayer.
 May we not forget to pray.

-I join with Alma in saying: “May the peace of God rest upon you, ... from this time forth and forever.”
-(Alma 7:27.)
+I join with Alma in saying, “May the peace of God rest upon you, … from this time forth and forever” ([[Alma 7.27|Alma 7:27]]).

-With this testimony of peace through prayer, I bear witness of the reality of Jesus Christ and of His Father and of the Holy Ghost, who will lead our lives in the same miraculous way through answers to our prayers of faith.
+With this testimony of peace through prayer, I bear witness of the reality of Jesus Christ and of His Father and of the Holy Ghost, who will lead our lives in the same *miraculous* way through answers to our prayers of faith.
 In the name of Jesus Christ, amen.